Atharva-Bhanagay/Atharva-Bhanagay/README.md

 ### Glad to see you here!

-I hold a degree in Business Analytics and Project Management from [The University of Connecticut](https://uconn.edu/) and am passionate about technology and open-source initiatives.
+I hold a degree in Business Analytics and Project Management from [University of Connecticut](https://uconn.edu/) and am passionate about technology and open-source initiatives.

 I am currently interning as a Business Systems Analyst at Intermedia Cloud Communications in the Finance team, I leverage my skills in data science and project management to improve processes in Financial Systems and Business.
 My role involves collaborating with cross-functional teams, analyzing requirements, designing data models, and crafting dashboards through SQL queries.
 Furthermore, I utilize machine learning and Python for tasks such as data mining and predictive modeling to offer valuable insights for business optimization.
 Always open to collaborative projects and innovative ideas.